thalytasousa/thalytasousa/README.md

 ### My name is Thalyta Mendonça!

 - :books: I'm Electronic Engineering student
-- 💻 I'm a devops analyst at RNP.
+- 💻 I'm a devops analyst at Justa.

 ## Skills